Occupational Wages

 How do we compare?

-The five highest-paying occupations in the Tucson MSA in 2022 were management, architecture and engineering, computer and mathematical, health care practitioners, and legal occupations.
-The five lowest-paying occupations were farming, fishing, and forestry; sales and related; building and grounds cleaning and maintenance; personal care and service; and food preparation and serving occupations.
-The occupational wage gap between Tucson and the U.S. is generally much larger for the higher-paying occupations than for the lowest, with the notable exception of the architecture and engineering occupations, where Tucson’s median wage was about $3,000 higher.
+The five highest-paying occupations in the Tucson MSA in 2023 were architecture and engineering, management, computer and mathematical, health care practitioners, and legal occupations.
+The five lowest-paying occupations were healthcare support, sales and related, building and grounds cleaning and maintenance, personal care and service, and food preparation and serving occupations.
+The occupational wage gap between Tucson and the U.S. is generally much larger for the higher-paying occupations than it is for the lowest, with the notable exception of the architecture and engineering occupations, where Tucson’s median wage was nearly $5,000 higher.

 What are the key trends?

-Since 2001, the median wage in the Tucson MSA has increased at an average annual rate of 2.7% per year, slightly faster than the national growth rate of 2.6% per year.
+Since 2001, the median wage in the Tucson MSA has increased at an average annual rate of 2.9% per year, slightly faster than the national growth rate of 2.7% per year.
 However, since 2009 (the end of the last recession), Tucson’s median wage has risen slowly, at just 1.9% per year through 2020.
 In 2021, the median wage in Arizona and Tucson declined by approximately 2.0% from 2020, while the nation’s median wage increased by a whopping 9.1%.
 Tucson’s decline in median wages was driven in part by over a 9.0% drop in the median wage for management occupations, as well as those in the arts, design, entertainment, sports, and media occupations.
-However, wages rose substantially in 2022 for Tucson and Arizona, increasing by 11.5% and 14.7%, respectively.
+However, wages rose substantially in 2022 and 2023 for Tucson and Arizona, increasing by 11.5% and 14.7% in 2022 and 6.0% and 3.8% in 2023, respectively.
 That has moved wages in Tucson and Arizona closer to the national median.

 How is it measured?